Town and Country Planning Association (New models, partnerships and innovation)

 Town and Country Planning Association’s (TCPA’s) report, How can councils secure the delivery of more affordable homes?
 New models, partnerships and innovations, was launched in November 2017 to encourage and support local authorities to adopt new models to tackle the crisis in housing affordability across England.

-The report revealed appetite for innovation from councils right across the country, but also concerns from many councils about their ability to deliver genuinely affordable homes available at social-rent levels.
+The report revealed appetite for innovation from councils right across the country, but also highlighted concerns from many councils about their ability to deliver genuinely affordable homes available at social-rent levels.
 The research, involving a survey of 76 councils, found that social rent is the most in-demand housing tenure among over half of English councils, although in 2016/17 just 5,380 new social rented homes were built in England.

 TCPA’s recommendations to government included calling for: